Contents hide

 What are spray tank adjuvants?

-Some formulations such as (Rapid Fire® – Glyphosate) aready include a spray adjuvant as a wetting agent for weed spraying or they may be for example, surfactants for herbicides that you add to a tank mix.
-The use of spray adjuvants has become increasingly common in Sydney and Canberra due to the unique climates that turf managers face.
+Some formulations such as (Rapid Fire® – Glyphosate) already include a spray adjuvant or they may be stand-alone herbicides adjuvants that you add to a tank mix.
+The use of spray adjuvants is common in Sydney and Canberra due to the unique climates that turf managers face.

-Using a surfactant for herbicides or as a wetting agent for weed spraying can counter issues with hot dry weather that can affect herbicide performance, and can lower a spray tank pH so that some herbicides work better.
+The use of herbicide adjuvants can counter issues with hot dry weather, that affect herbicide performance, and some lower a spray tank pH so that some herbicides work better.

-Spray adjuvants are in use regularly in the turf industry with for example, Proforce Duke® herbicide, or Recondo herbicide.
-Both of these are sulfonylurea herbicides, and so use these with a herbicide adjuvant to get the best results.
+Spray adjuvants are in regular use in the turf industry.
+For example a non-ionic surfactant is recommended with Proforce Duke® herbicide, or Recondo herbicides.
+Both of these are sulfonylurea herbicides, and so the use these with a herbicide adjuvant means that you get the best possible coverage.

 At the end of this article is a list of pesticide adjuvants to use with turf products.
-Information on soil adjuvants and our recent blog on Hydroforce Ultra are in other sections.
-For more detailed information on what adjuvants you should use with which turf chemical see the Turf Chemical Guide.
+Check these links out for more information on soil adjuvants and Soil wetting agents.
+For more detailed information on what adjuvants you should use with which turf chemical see this Turf Chemical Guide.

 Do spray tank adjuvants work?

 The simple answer is yes, but only if you use the right one.
-As an example of how effective using a surfactant for herbicides can be, I’m going to use Quinclorac the active in Quinstar
+For an example of how effective herbicides adjuvants can be, I’m going to use Quinclorac the active in Quinstar

 Zawierucha in 1998:

-• Quinclorac applied without an adjuvant failed to provide control of Sowthistle;
+• Quinclorac without an adjuvant failed to provide control of Sowthistle;

-• All adjuvants increase Quinclorac activity except for a modified polysiloxane.
+• All adjuvants give better control with Quinclorac except for a modified polysiloxane.
 So Pulse penetrant isn’t the best tank mix partner with this.

-Woznica, Z et al 2003 looking at how well quinclorac works when mixed with nonionic surfactants, methylated seed oil (MSO), spray pH, and salts present in spray carrier.
+Woznica, Z et al 2003 looking at how well quinclorac works when you mix it with nonionic surfactants, and methylated seed oil (MSO), be measuring the spray pH, and the salts present in spray water.

-• Quinclorac works nearly twice as well on Green Foxtail when you increase the spray mixture pH ifrom 2.6 to 7.3.
+• Quinclorac works nearly twice as well on Green Foxtail when you increase the spray mixture pH from 2.6 to 7.3.

 The benefits of spray tank adjuvants: